awsdocs/amazon-eks-user-guide/doc_source/cni-iam-role.md

        eks.amazonaws.com/role-arn=arn:aws:iam::AWS_ACCOUNT_ID:role/AmazonEKSCNIRole
    ```

+1. \(Optional\) Add an additional annotation to your service account to use the AWS Security Token Service Regional endpoint, rather than the global endpoint\.
+For more information see [Associate an IAM role to a service account](specify-service-account-role.md#sts-regional-endpoint)\.

 1. Delete and re\-create any existing pods that are associated with the service account to apply the credential environment variables\.
 The mutating web hook does not apply them to pods that are already running\.
 The following command deletes the existing the `aws-node` DaemonSet pods and deploys them with the service account annotation\.

    ```